Reviews

 Alternatives?

-• Modern tecnology: When it comes to feature-packed entry-level espresso machines, it’s impossible to not mention the offerings from Breville.
+• Latte Lovers?
+When it comes to feature-packed entry-level espresso machines, it’s impossible to not mention the offerings from Breville.
 The closest rival is Bambino Plus, which has better temperature stability, preinfusion, and auto-frothing straight out of the box.
-I think it’s a better option for people who are new to espresso.
+I think it’s a better option for people who are new to espresso and especially if milk frothing is an essential part of your espresso routine.

 Conclusion